cyrilwanner/energy-techmeetings/2018-05-31-ephemeral-ports.md

 <details>
   <summary>Which firewall will now work as expected with the rules defined above?
 And how can we change the other one that it also works as expected?</summary>

-  The stateful firewall will work as expected as it knows that, even if the incoming port is 32768, it is a response to a connection we have opened and as all outgoing connections should be allowed, the firewall lets the packages pass.
+  The stateful firewall will work as expected as it knows, that even if the incoming port is 32768, it is a response to a connection we have opened and as all outgoing connections should be allowed, the firewall lets the packages pass.

   But the stateless firewall doesn't know that.
 We have to additionally allow all ports between 32768 and 61000 on the stateless firewall.
 </details>